Guardian Home Opportunities

 What families make the “ideal” Guardian home?:

-- You must be willing to feed a high quality dog food and follow basic health care, veterinarian care, such as maintaining vaccine schedules as well as take the puppy to at least one 6 week obedience training course.
+- You must be willing to feed a high quality dog food and follow basic health care, veterinarian care, such as maintaining vaccine schedules as well as take the puppy through at least one 6 week obedience training course.

 - We may request to do a home visit and require you live within 2 hrs. of our home.
 If you have a female that will give birth in our home we ask that you bring your puppy to visit us so that she is comfortable with us during her stays while whelping and weaning her pups.